 6. Was the prohibition in 1 Timothy 2:12 temporary?

-Some people believe that, because of the wording in the Greek of 1 Tim 2:12, the prohibition was temporary.
+Some people believe that, because of the wording in the Greek of 1 Tim 2:12, the prohibition was temporary or limited in scope.
 The prohibition in verse 12 is given in a less direct and less forceful manner than other instructions in 1 Timothy chapter 2.
 There is no use of any of the Greek command tenses; instead there is the present active indicative epitrepō, with the negative ouk, which may be translated as: “I am not allowing . . .”

 Andrew Perriman (1993) notes that the use of epitrepō in the New Testament, in every case, is “. . . related to a specific and limited set of circumstances . . .”
 Perriman goes on to say that, because of this choice of words, the instruction in verse 12 is more about [local] church governance and practice than theological authority.
 [More about epitrepō here.]